ymtszw/hiden/README.md

 so you can add any environment/machine specific `ssh_config`s in local files such as `~/.ssh/config.local`, without contaminating them with remote `ssh_config`s.

-Also, hiden installs [sshrc] to the environment and use it as a replacement for `ssh` by putting `~/bin/ssh`.
-[sshrc] allows transporting various dot-files with you when you SSH to any server with `openssl` installed.
+Also, hiden installs [sshrc] to the environment, which allows transporting various dot-files with you when you SSH to any server with `openssl` installed.

 [sshrc]: https://github.com/Russell91/sshrc